 The Company's business and transactions are conducted in accordance with the Company's interpretations of applicable laws, tax treaties, regulations and requirements of the tax authorities.
-There is a risk that the Company's interpretation of applicable rules and administrative practice is not correct.
+There is a risk that the Company's interpretation of applicable rules and administrative practice is incorrect.
 In addition, the rules and practice may change, possibly with retroactive effect.
-For example, on 7 November 2016, a government committee presented its report "Tax on financial services" to the government.
+For example, in Sweden, on

+7 November 2016, a government committee presented its report "Tax on financial services" to the government.
 The committee was appointed under the assumption that the financial services sector, in comparison to other sectors, has a tax advantage due to financial services being exempt from VAT.
-The committee proposed that a financial activity tax of 15 per cent. be introduced, designed as a form of additional salary tax.
-However, the proposal has been heavily criticised during the consultation for comments, mainly for being too broad in its scope.
-On 24 February 2017, the government therefore announced that it will withdraw the proposal but begin drafting a new tax proposal that will be more narrowly directed at banks.
-It is currently not possible to predict if or when a new proposal will be presented or what it will look like.
-The Company's tax situation both for previous, current and future years may change as a result of legislative changes such as the one mentioned, decisions made by the tax authorities or as a result of changed tax treaties, regulations, case law or requirements of the tax authorities.
-Such decisions or changes, could have an adverse effect on the Company's business, financial condition and results of operations.
+On 31 August 2019, the Swedish government announced that it would suggest the implementation of a new tax directed on the financial sector in line with the previous suggestions, effective as from 2022.
+In 2019, the Company's reported tax on profit totalled SEK 43.6 million and its effective tax rate was 23 per cent.
+The Company's tax situation for previous, current and future years may change as a result of legislative changes such as the one mentioned, decisions made by the tax authorities or as a result of changed tax treaties, regulations, case law or requirements of the tax authorities.
+Such decisions or changes could have an adverse effect on the Company's tax position, financial condition and results of operations.